 It’s Market Day!
-Once a month during the dry season cars are banished and market stalls take over the beachfront.
+Once a month during winter cars are banished and market stalls take over the beachfront.
 It’s absolutely one of the best days to linger in Palm Cove.
-We spend hours poking through the stalls picking up a trinket here, some handmade soap there.
-A freshly squeezed mango and lime juice clears away the cobwebs from last nights over-indulgence.
-We wander, we shop, we eat a little more.
-We chill out on the grass and people-watch.
-A swim in the ocean followed by a walk along the beach is a soothing balm to shopping and eating.
-Then another swim.
+You can spend hours poking through the stalls picking up a trinket here, some handmade soap there.
+A freshly squeezed mango and lime juice is perfect to clear away the cobwebs from last nights over-indulgence.
+Chill out on the grass and people-watch.
+Swim in the ocean than walk along the beach – it’s a soothing balm to shopping and eating.
+Then jump in for another swim.
 Swim, walk, eat, repeat.

 1pm - BBQ lunch

-It’s a few hours since our last meal so it’s definitely time to indulge again.
+Feeling hungry again?
 Lunch time in Palm Cove is a good time to take it easy with a casual BBQ on the beachfront.
 Free BBQ’s, picnic tables and a balmy setting create a relaxed vibe with plenty of others having the same idea.
-Still, it’s no hardship to settle down on a picnic blanket with a bottle of chilled wine while we wait for a BBQ to become available.
-We could easily settle in here for hours.
-As it turns out that’s exactly what we do.
+Still, it’s no hardship to settle down on a picnic blanket with a bottle of chilled wine while you wait for a BBQ to become available.